What is Adjustable Life Insurance?

 - Adjustable life insurance also comes with a feature that when you die, your beneficiaries not only get the death benefit but can also receive what cash value remains.

-As we talked about earlier, adjustable life insurance is just another name for a universal life policy.
-With that said there are 3 main types of adjustable life insurance.
-The two main differences between the 3 types of adjustable life insurance are how the interest is calculated to the cash value and the fees charged to maintain the policy.
+As we talked about earlier, adjustable life insurance is just another name for a universal life insurance.
+With that said there are 3 main types of universal life insurance.
+The two main differences between the types of universal life insurance are how the interest is calculated to the cash value and the fees charged to maintain the policy.
 The 3 types are:

-Guaranteed Universal Life is the most similar to a whole life policy because it comes with a guaranteed premium option.
-The interest earned by this policy is based on a rate set by the insurer, which is based on the company’s own investment portfolio.
+Guaranteed Universal Life Insurance or GUL is the most similar to a whole life policy because it comes with a guaranteed premium option.
+The interest earned by a GUL policy is based on a rate set by the insurer, which is based on the company’s own investment portfolio.

-Indexed Universal Life is an adjustable life insurance policy whose interest is tied to market indexes, such as the S&P 500 or Nasdaq.
+Indexed Universal Life Insurance (IUL) is an universal life insurance policy whose interest is tied to market indexes, such as the S&P 500 or Nasdaq.
 Death benefits are guaranteed, but the premiums are not (with the exception of a few companies).

 All policies come with a guaranteed floor of 0%, which means if the market index that you are participating in has negative interest for the year, your policy earns 0%.
 You cannot lose.

-With that said, indexed universal life polices also cap what the most interest you can make in a year.
+With that said, IUL polices also cap what the most interest you can make in a year.
 Most caps are set around 11%-12% annually.
 Lets recap, these policies come with a guaranteed floor so you cannot lose, but they cap what the most interest you can earn in a year also.

-Variable Universal Life is probably the most complicated of the 3 types of adjustable life insurance.
-Death benefits are guaranteed, but just like the indexed UL, the premium is not.
+Variable Universal Life Insurance (VUL) is probably the most complicated of the 3 types of universal life insurance.
+Death benefits are guaranteed, but just like the indexed universal life products, the premium is not.

-A variable life policy is unique in how the cash value’s interest is calculated.
+A VUL is unique in how the cash value’s interest is calculated.
 Just like other adjustable life policies, part of the premium pays the cost of insurance and fees, while the remaining is invested into the cash value.
 The difference is that in a variable life, your cash value account is tied to sub-accounts which are very similar to mutual funds.

 There are no caps or floors attached to these policies, which means you are credited with all the interest that is earned that year.
 But you also endure all the losses if the sub-accounts are in the negative.